 Migrating to CI v2

 The React Doctor GitHub Action is now v2.
-For most workflows, upgrading is a version bump, a deeper checkout, and a couple of renamed inputs.
+For most workflows, upgrading is a version bump and a couple of renamed inputs.

 Bump the Action